tomaspm98/SGI/tp3/README.md

 We've developed a StateManager responsible for storing the game's current and previous states, along with the functionality to switch between them.
-This implementation enables actions like reverting to the previous state, resetting the current state, go to main menu, etc. Additionally, we've created multiple states as subclasses of MyClass.js, that are responsible for keeping the logic and menu/scene of each state described in the assignment.
+This implementation enables actions like reverting to the previous state, resetting the current state, going to the main menu, etc. Additionally, we've created multiple states as subclasses of MyClass.js, that are responsible for keeping the logic and menu/scene of each state described in the assignment.